jsehull/jsehull/README.md

 <img src='https://raw.githubusercontent.com/jsehull/jsehull/master/mountain-banner.jpeg' alt='mountain range'>

 I'm a product guy.
-That means I like to fine-tune my craft and ship my work with excellence 💎.
+That means I like to fine-tune my work and ship with excellence 💎.
 Every detail matters to me.

 I'm a forever learner 📚 who loves to absorb information from anyone and everywhere I can.
 Growing as an individual is what keeps me focused and entertained as I go through life.